lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

     Nanotube".
 You should something like the image on the top right of this page.

-    At this point, this is not a molecular dynamics simulations, but a cloud of dots that looks like a carbon nanotube.
-    In the VMD terminal, set the box dimensions by typing the following command in the VMD terminal:
+    At this point, this is not a molecular dynamics simulation, but a cloud of unconnected dots.
+In the VMD terminal, set the box dimensions by typing the following commands in the VMD terminal:

 .. code-block:: bw
     :caption: *to be written in the VMD terminal*